DBraxton6/The-Lost-Survivor-GBA-Game/README.md

-To run the game, you must install "VisualboyAdvance".
-The actual game file is "DaishaBraxton - LostSurvivor.gba"
+To run the game, you must install "VisualboyAdvance" (download zip file provided) The actual game file is "DaishaBraxton - LostSurvivor.gba".
+Download the file and run using VisualBoyAdvance.

 --- The Lost Survivor ---